 We may visit you during the project period to review your compliance with the grant agreement.
 We may also inspect the records you are required to keep under the grant agreement.
-For large or complex projects, we may visit you after you finish your project.
 We will provide you with reasonable notice of any compliance visit.